metadatacenter/cedar-docker-deploy/README.md

 These files are called ```set-env-internal.sh```, which contains internal deployment variables, and ```set-env-external.sh```, which contains external variables.

-First copy these example files from the source repo to your deployment directory:
+First copy these example files from the source repo to the CEDAR deployment directory:

     cp ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/original/set-env-internal.sh ${CEDAR_HOME}
     cp ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/original/set-env-external.sh ${CEDAR_HOME}

-You can customize the variables in both of these files as needed by your deployment.
+You can customize the variables in both of these files as needed by the deployment.

 For the moment, do not change the domain name (``metatadatcenter.orgx``) or the IP address variables in the internal file.
 It is recommended that you change the default passwords and the CEDAR_ADMIN_USER_API_KEY and CEDAR_SALT_API_KEY variables.